 CNNs are widely used for implementing AI in image processing and solving such problems as signal processing, image classification, and image recognition.
-There are numerous types of CNN architectures such as AlexNet, ZFNet, faster R-CNN, and GoogLeNet/Inception.
+There are numerous types of CNN architectures such as AlexNet, ZFNet, Faster R-CNN, and GoogLeNet/Inception.

-The choice of a specific CNN architecture depends on the task at hand.
+The choice of CNN architecture depends on the task at hand.
 For instance, GoogLeNet shows a higher accuracy for leaf recognition than AlexNet or a basic CNN.
 At the same time, due to the higher number of layers, GoogLeNet takes longer to run.

-The concept of a Fully Convolutional Network (FCN) was first offered by a team of researchers from the University of Berkeley.
+The concept of a fully convolutional network (FCN) was first offered by a team of researchers from the University of Berkeley.
 The main difference between a CNN and FCN is that the latter has a convolutional layer instead of a regular fully connected layer.
 As a result, FCNs are able to manage different input sizes.
 Also, FCNs use downsampling (striped convolution) and upsampling (transposed convolution) to make convolution operations less computationally expensive.

-This type of neural network is the perfect fit for image segmentation tasks when the neural network divides the processed image into multiple pixel groupings which are then labeled and classified.
+A fully convolutional neural network is the perfect fit for image segmentation tasks when the neural network divides the processed image into multiple pixel groupings which are then labeled and classified.
 Some of the most popular FCNs used for semantic segmentation are DeepLab, RefineNet, and Dilated Convolutions.

 Generative Adversarial Network

-Generative Adversarial Networks (GANs) are supposed to deal with one of the biggest challenges neural networks face these days: adversarial images.
+Generative adversarial networks (GANs) are supposed to deal with one of the biggest challenges neural networks face these days: adversarial images.